Last Updated on April 15, 2025 by Kristin

-If you drive a car in the U.S., you know that gas prices have come down a lot from the summer highs.
-In many parts of the country, a gallon of gas costs a whopping $2 less than it did in June.
+If you drive a car in the U.S., you know that gas prices have come down about 45 cents per gallon compared to last year.
 But gas prices can vary quite dramatically, depending on where you are.
 So which are the most and least expensive states to buy gas?

 If you’re planning a road trip this winter, knowing where to find cheaper gas can be crucial to budgeting your journey.
 Gas prices vary depending on factors such as the proximity to gas-related resources, as well as taxes.